jdtcandcompany/JDTC-Studios/README.md

 # Mobile-Privacy-Policy
-This is our generic privacy policy for mobile applications
+This is our privacy policy for mobile applications